Yield Optimizer Stack Adapt

 Pacific Combat Zone

-Continue through the exhibit area and you’ll encounter a PT boat as its equipping for its next mission, as well as a TBM Avenger torpedo bomber that resides within an area made to look like the deck of an aircraft carrier.
-While you’re there, test your skills at one of the table top games where you can launch torpedoes at enemy ships, man an anti-aircraft gun, and help your pilot land safely on the deck.
-In the spring of 2017, the Pacific Combat Zone will take immersion to the next level as it starts hosting living history demonstrations at its Pacific Battlefield.
+Continue through the exhibit area and you’ll encounter a PT boat as it’s being equipped for its next mission, as well as a TBM Avenger torpedo bomber that resides within an area made to look like the deck of an aircraft carrier.
+While you’re there, test your skills at one of the tabletop games where you can launch torpedoes at enemy ships, man an anti-aircraft gun, and help your pilot land safely on the deck.

 George H.W.
 Bush Gallery